aptos-labs/aptos-core/developer-docs-site/docs/issues-and-workarounds.md

 You can workaround this by:

 1. Checking your network configuration.
 2. Adding a seed peer to connect to, in your `public_full_node.yaml` file.
-See [Add upstream seed peers](nodes/full-node/fullnode-source-code-or-docker.md#add-upstream-seed-peers).
+See [Connecting your fullnode to seed peers](/nodes/full-node/fullnode-network-connections#connecting-your-fullnode-to-seed-peers).

 For example, after you add a single peer to the `seeds` section in your `public_full_node.yaml` file like below, restart the `cargo run -p ...` command: